lammps/lammps/doc/src/Build_development.rst

 These should help to replace all TAB characters with blanks and remove any trailing whitespace.
-Also all LAMMPS homepage URL references can be updated to the location change from lammps.sandia.gov to www.lammps.org.
+Also all LAMMPS homepage URL references can be updated to the location change from Sandia to the lammps.org domain.
 And the permission check can remove executable permissions from non-executable files (like source code).